OrvokkiK/HYTEProjekti2024/README.md

 ## References
 This project uses a range of open-source tools and resources.
 Below is a list of these resources and their contributions to the project.

+- **Kubios** - Premium software for heart rate variability analysis, used for detailed insights into stress levels.
+Note: Check the specific license details depending on your usage.
+[Kubios](https://www.kubios.com/)
 - **Bootstrap Icons** - Icons used throughout the application for a consistent and modern UI.
 [View Icons](https://icons.getbootstrap.com/)
 - **Chart.js**  Used for the HRV-data chart.
 [Chart.js](https://www.chartjs.org/)
 - **amCharts** - Used for the Stress Analaysis data chart. [amCharts](https://www.amcharts.com/)